Top 5 Online MBAs in Finance in 2022

 Working professionals also pursue finance MBA programs in hopes of promotion and/or salary advancement.
 Unlike MA or MS degrees in finance, which prepare students for finance-specific positions, MBAs in finance provide diverse and flexible general skills that prepare graduates for more various, higher-paying careers in finance.

-Experienced financial controllers earn annual median salaries of about $88,000 per year, according to PayScale.
-Salaries for financial directors and financial managers amount to about $112,000-128,000 annually.
+Midcareer financial controllers earned an average annual salary of $85,380 as of December 2021, according to PayScale.
+Financial directors earned an average annual salary of $114,220 as of December 2021.
+Financial managers, on the other hand, earn a median annual salary of $134,180.
 Keep in mind that salaries vary based on job title, employer, and industry, and that other factors such as work experience and location also influence salary potential.

 Online MBA Programs for You